tsschepens/Glycemia/README.md

         glycemia="$(exec ~/your-path/glyColorless.sh || echo 'No Data')"
     }
     ```
 Note that it is a different script.
-Since Sandbar doesnt accept bash color output (or maybe I just don't know how to make it work...), I removed the color part.
-The colorless script looks like this :
+Since Sandbar doesnt accept bash color output (or maybe I just don't know how to make it work...), I removed the color part and just ouput what glyBase gives us..
+* The colorless script looks like this :
     ```sh
     #!/bin/zsh
     source ~/.zshrc